 What if you (in the above example) wanted to turn the light on when it got dark, but only if you were home.
 And then maybe switch it off again 3 hours later.
 You need some “control software” to set up these automated tasks.

 There are many types of home automation control software available.
-Some run on Windows, or Macs, but my two favourites are best to run again on an “always on” server… or again Raspberry Pi (even better, use the same one that the MQTT server is on).
+Some run on Windows, or Macs, but my two favourites (free of course) are best to run again on an “always on” server… or again Raspberry Pi (even better, use the same one that the MQTT server is on).
 The couple I mostly recommend are:

 Node Red is a great an easy to use way of making Home Automation ‘rules’ or smart functionality.
 Rules are created graphically with blocks that can be dragged and dropped.
 I often use it to create control rules before I put them in to something like Home Assistant below, but there is no reason not to use this as your main automation tool.